Krak des Chevaliers: Later history

-As early as 1929 there were suggestions that the castle should be taken under French control.
-On 16 November 1933 Krak des Chevaliers was given into the control of the French state, and cared for by the Académie des Beaux-Arts.
+As early as 1929, there were suggestions that the castle should be taken under French control.
+On 16 November 1933, Krak des Chevaliers was given into the control of the French state, and cared for by the Académie des Beaux-Arts.
 The villagers were moved and paid F1 million between them in compensation.
-Over the following two years a programme of cleaning and restoration was carried out by a force of 120 workers.
+Over the following two years, a programme of cleaning and restoration was carried out by a force of 120 workers.
 Once finished, Krak des Chevaliers was one of the key tourist attractions in the French Levant.
 Pierre Coupel, who had undertaken similar work at the Tower of the Lions and the two castles at Sidon, supervised the work.
 Despite the restoration, no archaeological excavations were carried out.
 The Mandate for Syria and the Lebanon, which had been established in 1920, ended in 1946 with the declaration of Syrian independence.
-The castle was made a World Heritage Site by UNESCO, along with Qal’at Salah El-Din, in 2006, and is owned by the Syrian government.
+The castle was made a World Heritage Site by UNESCO, along with Qal'at Salah El-Din, in 2006, and is owned by the Syrian government.

 Several of the castle's former residents built their houses outside the fortress and a village called al-Husn has since developed.
-Many of the al-Husn's roughly 9,000 Muslim residents benefit economically from the tourism generated by the site.
+Many of the al-Husn's roughly 9,000 Muslims residents benefit economically from the tourism generated by the site.

 The Syrian Civil War began in 2011, prompting UNESCO to raise concerns that the war might damage cultural sites including Krak des Chevaliers.
 The castle was shelled in August 2012 by the Syrian Arab Army, damaging the Crusader chapel.
 It was damaged again in July 2013 by an airstrike conducted by the Syrian Arab Air Force during the Siege of Homs, and once more on 18 August 2013.
-The Syrian Arab Army captured the castle and village of al-Hosn in March 2014.
+The Syrian Arab Army captured the castle and village after the Battle of Hosn in March 2014.
 Since then, UNESCO has published periodic reports about the state of the site, reconstruction and conservation measures.